7.1 University Holidays

 The Board of Trustees delegates to the campuses the schedule of official holidays for each fiscal year.
 There are ordinarily 12 official paid holidays and one or two additional days when the university is closed and which are charged to your annual leave.
 The usual schedule includes the following holidays: Independence Day, Labor Day, Thanksgiving Day, the Friday following Thanksgiving, Christmas Eve, Christmas Day, New Year's Day, Martin Luther King Day, the Friday of Spring Break (in lieu of Presidents' Day/Daisy Gatson Bates Day), Memorial Day and your birthday.
 Because the university ordinarily closes for the entire week between Christmas Eve and New Year's Day, you will be charged annual leave for any days during that period not covered by regular holidays or additional holidays declared by the governor.
 One of the days will be a holiday in lieu of your birthday.
 If you decide to observe your birthday on the date it occurs, instead of using it in lieu of an annual leave day between Christmas Eve and New Year's Day, be certain to inform your department leave representative as far in advance of your birthday as possible.
 If you decide to observe your birthday on the date it occurs, you will be charged annual leave for the day your birthday would be observed between Christmas Eve and New Year's Day.
 If you do not observe your birthday on the date that it occurs and your employment ends before the observed day between Christmas Eve and New Year's Day, you will be paid for the holiday in lieu of your birthday.

-Starting in 2003, the governor has given permission for university employees to work additional hours during the month of December which may be substituted for annual leave on those days when the university is officially closed which are not covered by holidays.
-Specific instructions will be sent to employees and department leave representatives annually.
+University employees may work additional hours during the month of December, which may be substituted for annual leave on those days when the university is officially closed which are not covered by holidays.
+Specific instructions will be sent to the employees and department leave representatives annually.

 When a holiday (except December 25) occurs on a Saturday, the preceding Friday is observed; when December 25 occurs on a Saturday, the following Monday is observed.
 When a holiday (except December 24) occurs on a Sunday, the following Monday is observed; when December 24 occurs on a Sunday, the preceding Friday is observed.